uadmin/uadmin/docs/tutorial/part8.rst

 uAdmin Tutorial Part 8 - Customizing your API Handler
 =====================================================
-Before we start this tutorial, let's create at least 10 todos in the Todo model.
+Before we proceed to this tutorial, let's create at least 10 todos in the Todo model.

 .. image:: assets/tentodos.png